erdo/n8/README.md

 The "current" location represents the screen the user is currently on and is typically towards the bottom right of the graph.

-Here's the state of a very simple linear navigation graph showing that the user entered on the London screen, and is currently on the Tokyo screen:
+Here's the state of a very simple linear navigation graph showing that the user's home location is the London screen, and is currently on the Tokyo screen:

 ``` kotlin